How to run a barcode stock count

 Variance review

 Focus on differences first.
-Recount the rows with variance, then research receipts, issues, transfers, damages, and location errors.
+Recount the rows with variance, then research receipts, issues, transfers, damages, no-read exceptions, and location errors.

 - Positive variance means found stock